-Survey of Academic and Youth Outcomes
+Survey of Academic and Youth Outcomes (SAYO-Y)

-The Survey of Academic and Youth Outcomes (SAYO-Y) is a research-based tool developed by the National Institute of Out of School Time (NIOST) to measure youth impact at out-of-school time programs.
+The Survey of Academic and Youth Outcomes (SAYO-Y) is a research-based tool developed by the National Institute of Out-of-School Time (NIOST) to measure youth impact at out-of-school time programs.

 Training for professionals in youth development is critical to providing quality out-of-school time programs.
-That’s why BLOCS partners offer a variety of training opportunities for our certified providers.
+That’s why BLOCS partners offer a variety of training opportunities for our certified providers:

 Youth Development Certificate